Categories

 What is Gross Profit?

-Your gross profit tells you how much money your business makes from the sale of an item.
-This amount is going directly into your pocket, even though you’ll have to pay taxes on it later.
+Your gross profit tells you how much your business makes from selling an item.
+This amount goes directly into your pocket, even though you’ll have to pay taxes later.

 How do you find your Gross Profit?